Ireland knocked out of T20 World Cup

-T20 World Cup: Namibia go through as Ireland knocked out
+T20 World Cup: Namibia reach Super 12s as Ireland knocked out

 Last updated on .From the section Cricket